mermaid-js/mermaid/docs/Configuration.md

+# Configuration

-The second half of Mermaid is the configuration of one or all diagrams.
+Configuration is the second half of Mermaid for one or for many diagrams.

-This section will briefly introduce the different methods of configuring of the behavior and apperances of Mermaid Diagrams.
+This section will briefly introduce the different methods of configuring of the behaviors and apperances of Mermaid Diagrams.
-The Following are the most commonly used methods and are all generally tied to the [Deployment]() methods.
+The Following are the most commonly used methods, and are all tied to the [Deployment](./n00b-gettingStarted.md) methods.

 1. Configuration Section in the [Live Editor](./Live-Editor).